 Pregnancy comes with a lovely set of side effects.
-Mamas pregnant with multiples usually suffer from these side effects at a higher rate — and also much more intensely.
+Mamas pregnant with multiples usually suffer from these side effects at a higher rate – and also much more intensely.
 How fun.
-So I put together a quick list of Twin Pregnancy Essentials (a.k.a. helpful items) to get you through the next 37-40 weeks or so.
+So I put together a quick list of Twin Pregnancy Essentials (a.k.a. helpful items) to get you through the journey.

 This hits MOMs fast & hard.
 Double (or triple) the babies means an extra dose of nausea-inducing hormones.
 Fortunately, the majority of moms-to-be get relief by the second trimester.